Category Archives: Building Up and Facilities

 - Pray for God to increase our faith and provide through His people what is needed.

 - Ask those who made a pledge in March of 2012 to continue to work toward completing their pledge.
-There is still over $100,000 dollars in outstanding pledges from the original campaign.
+There are still over $100,000 dollars in outstanding pledges from the original campaign.

 - Ask those who have completed their pledges to continue to give for the next year as they are able.